A minor paper cut

 A blister from tight shoes

-Cover the wound with a bandage
+Cover the burn with a dry gauze pad without rinsing

-Apply firm, direct pressure with a clean cloth
+Cover the eye with a clean cloth

 Offer them aspirin to reduce blood clotting